Lissy93/awesome-privacy/README.md

 [Extension source viewer](https://addons.mozilla.org/en-US/firefox/addon/crxviewer) is a handy extension for viewing the source code of another browser extension, which is a useful tool for verifying the code does what it says

 #### Word of Warning
+- _Having many extensions installed raises entropy, causing your fingerprint to be more unique, hence making tracking easier._
+- _Much of the functionality of the above addons can be applied without installing anything, by configuring browser settings yourself.
+For Firefox this is done in the user.js_
-*Be careful when installing unfamiliar browser add-ons, since some can compromise your security and privacy.
-At the time of writing, the above list were all open source, verified and 'safe' extensions.
-Having many extensions installed can cause your fingerprint to be more unique, hence making tracking easier.
-In most situations, only a few of the above extensions will be needed in combination.*
+- _Be careful when installing unfamiliar browser add-ons, since some can compromise your security and privacy.
+At the time of writing, the above list were all open source, verified and 'safe' extensions._
+- _In most situations, only a few of the above extensions will be needed in combination._

 **See also** [Browser & Search Security Checklist](https://github.com/Lissy93/personal-security-checklist/blob/master/README.md#browser-and-search)